ojaroker/GateHacks/README.md

 After each round, all projects are reset, and players allocate their tokens again based on their valuations.

-The game ends when there is only one player left with tokens.
+The game ends after 5 rounds or when there is only one player left with tokens.